Book, Music, & Lyrics by Charlotte Daniels & Maureen Clare

 Show History

 White House Princess was produced Oct.
 26-29 at the Agassiz Theater in Cambridge, MA.
-There were five sold-out performances, and a special talk balk with President Emerita Drew Faust, supported by the Harvard Office for the Arts.
+There were five 350-seat, sold-out performances, and a special talk back with President Emerita Drew Faust, supported by the Harvard Office for the Arts.
 A selection of archival materials from Harvard’s Houghton Library Roosevelt Collection were on display at a special curated exhibit for the show.
-Daniels & Clare won the Phyllis Anderson Prize at Harvard, receiving a generous grant to continue editing the show, in preparation for a 29 hour workshop in New York City.

 Press